winhowes/AuthTranslator/docs/config.md

       requests: 800
 ```

 The integration name (`slack` above) is referenced by the allowlist.
-Incoming plugins run in order until one succeeds, producing the caller ID.
+Incoming plugins run in order until one succeeds, optionally producing the caller ID (depending on the auth plugins).
 Outgoing plugins modify each request before forwarding it to the `destination` URL.

 ## Multiple secrets